mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 ---

-# Common Reasons Behind CrashLoopBackOff
+# Common Reasons Behind ImageLoopBackOff

 Explain : when it comes to image pull back off error try to understand how it occurs when we deploying a application to k8s at lower level k8s will create a pod when it creating conatainer indside pod it need docker image but we get imagepullbackoff error when k8s is not able to pull docker image from container registry then we get imagepullbackerror.
 Below reson could be for this issue